Peanuts Begins by Charles Schulz for March 26, 2017

 13. Missing large

-evsxrk about 7 years ago
+evsxrk over 7 years ago

 It’s odd that Charlie Brown could fail to recognize “Jingle Bells”, even it wasn’t as badly overplayed in those days (I for one could live without hearing it played incessantly every Xmas season).
 Maybe Schroeder’s playing an elaborate version that makes the melody less obvious, though that’d be easier to imagine if he was playing a jazz version.
 After all, even when Mozart played his variations on the French children’s song “Ah vous dirai-je, maman” (the tune used for “Twinkle, Twinkle, Little Star”), the original melody is still quite recognizable.